Computer Skills

 Making a one-variable data table

-A one-variable data table is part of the 'What If Analysis' tool in Excel.
+A one-variable data table is part of the What-If Analysis tool in Excel.
 It helps to compute the possible results as the value of one variable changes in the particular formula that is used to compute the results.
 The following video shows how to compute the possible monthly payments for a range of different interest rates for the loan.

 Making a two-variable data table